phoboslab/jsmpeg/README.md

 - `disableGl` - whether to disable WebGL and always use the Canvas2D renderer.
 Default `false`.
 - `preserveDrawingBuffer` – whether the WebGL context is created with `preserveDrawingBuffer` - necessary for "screenshots" via `canvas.toDataURL()`.
 Default `false`.
 - `progressive` - whether to load data in chunks (static files only).
 When enabled, playback can begin before the whole source has been completely loaded.
 Default `true`.
 - `throttled` - when using `progressive`, whether to defer loading chunks when they're not needed for playback yet.
-Default `true`
+Default `true`.
 - `chunkSize` - when using `progressive`, the chunk size in bytes to load at a time.
 Default `1024*1024` (1mb).
 - `decodeFirstFrame` - whether to decode and display the first frame of the video.
 Useful to set up the Canvas size and use the frame as the "poster" image.
 This has no effect when using `autoplay` or streaming sources.
 Default `true`.
 - `maxAudioLag` – when streaming, the maximum enqueued audio length in seconds.